carloshg12/React_Native_Ubication_Scrapper_Public/README.md

-# Application Name
-TransBetxi Ubication Scrapper
+# React Native Ubication Scrapper

 ## Description
 This program tracks and stores the location of registered users in a database.
 It is ideal for applications that need to monitor or maintain a log of user locations efficiently and securely.